 Te s'co ra

 The T Language only has an active voice, in order to translate passive voice you would simply reverse the subject and the object.
-For instance in order to say the sentence "The lanm is eaten by the wolf" you would say "The wolf eats the lamb".
+For instance in order to say the sentence "The lamb is eaten by the wolf" you would say "The wolf eats the lamb".
 For objectless sentences, you would add the neutral third person pronoun as the subject of the sentence, for example "I am seen" would be "Someone sees me".

-(3) a.
+a.
 The lamb is eaten by the wolf.

 Crit s'eter erit